jakshin/mixcaster/README.md

 Coming up:

-* A small built-in HTTP server to serve the scraped data as RSS xml, and downloaded the music files (they must be downloaded locally, as Mixcloud blocks downloads from iTunes, presumably based on User-Agent)
+* A minimal built-in HTTP server to serve the scraped Mixcloud data as RSS XML, and downloaded music files (they must be both downloaded locally and re-served over HTTP, as Mixcloud blocks downloads from iTunes, presumably based on User-Agent, and iTunes won't load file URLs)

-* Convenient commands to install as a launchd service, allowing the program to easily be running at all times

 * Detailed logging

+* Convenient commands to install as a launchd service, allowing the program to easily be running at all times (on OS X...)